lacklusterer/KMSDEX/README.md

 Report of my attempt on creating a decentralized cryptocurrency exchange, based on Stanford University's CS251 proj4.

-This project is worked on intermittently over the course of a month, starting from May 21st, 2024.
+This project was worked on intermittently over the course of a month, starting from May 21st, 2024.
 It will cover how AMM work, the design, implementation, as well as limitations.
 Most importantly, it will be a refection of what I have learned, challenges I faced, and what I can do better in the future.

 ## II.
 The Decentralized Exchange